How to Smoke a Whole or Cut Up Turkey

 Homemade Turkey Seasoning

-Use this turkey seasoning recipe for a whole bird or cut up bird.
+Use this turkey seasoning recipe for a whole bird or cut-up bird.
 This amazing rub adds yet another layer of flavor.

 TURKEY SEASONING INGREDIENTS LIST-full printable recipe below in recipe card